 Data for any WRITE burst may be truncated with a subsequent WRITE command, and data for a fixed-length WRITE burst may be immediately followed by data for a WRITE command.
 The new WRITE command can be issued on any clock following the previous WRITE command, and the data provided coincident with the new command applies to the new command.
 An example is shown in Figure 20 on page 31.
 Data n + 1 is either the last of a burst of two or the last desired of a longer burst.
-The 512Mb SDRAM uses a pipelined architecture and therefore does not require the 2n rule associated with a prefetch architecture.
-A WRITE command can be initiated on any clock cycle following a previous

-WRITE command.
-Full-speed random write accesses within a page can be performed to the same bank, as shown in Figure 21 on page 32, or each subsequent WRITE may be performed to a different bank.
+The 256Mb SDRAM uses a pipe-lined architecture.
+A WRITE command can be initiated on any clock cycle following a previous WRITE command.
+Full-speed random write accesses within a page can be performed to the same bank, as shown in Figure 19 on page 31, or each subsequent WRITE may be performed to a different bank.